Bible Lands Tour Preparation & Resources

 *Please note flight times are subject to change.

 Every traveler will receive the 2020 Travel Guide created especially for the BICS Bible Lands Tour.
 This is a keepsake book containing maps, a reference guide to biblical sites and places, song lyrics, daily devotions, and more.
 The Travel Guide will be distributed on the day of departure, but if you may also choose to peruse this resource digitally now.
-The 2020 guide is not yet available, but you can view or download the 2019 edition by clicking here.
+The 2020 guide is available for download here.